 You'll likely have your blood pressure taken as part of a routine doctor's appointment.

 Ask your doctor for a blood pressure reading at least every two years starting at age 18.
-He or she will likely recommend more frequent readings if you've already been diagnosed with high blood pressure or other risk factors for cardiovascular disease.
+Blood pressure should be checked in both arms to determine if there is a difference.
+Your doctor will likely recommend more frequent readings if you've already been diagnosed with high blood pressure or other risk factors for cardiovascular disease.
 Children age 3 and older will usually have their blood pressure measured as a part of their yearly checkups.

 If you don't regularly see your doctor, you may be able to get a free blood pressure screening at a health resource fair or other locations in your community.
 You can also find machines in some stores that will measure your blood pressure for free, but these machines can give you inaccurate results.